openbibleinfo/Bible-Passage-Reference-Parser/Readme.md

 ## License

 The code in this project is licensed under the included MIT License except for the bundled, Javscript-compiled version of Frak (`bin/js/frak.min.js`), which is licensed under the [Eclipse Public License](http://www.eclipse.org/legal/epl-v10.html).
-Frak is a dependency only if you're compiling a new language--it's not necessary to run the parser in your project.
+Frak is a dependency only if you're compiling a new language—it's not necessary to run the parser in your project.
 If you're only parsing content, that usage falls entirely under the MIT License.

 ## Changelog

+May 6, 2015.
+Hand-tuned some of the PEG.js output to improve overall performance by around 50% in most languages.

 March 16, 2015.
-Added `parse_with_context()` to let you supply a context for a given string.
+Added [`parse_with_context()`](#parse_with_context) to let you supply a context for a given string.
 Added Welsh.
 Fixed some Somali book names.
 Added missing punctuation from abbreviations in some languages.
 Reduced size of "eu" files by omitting needless duplicate code.
-Improved testing code coverage and added a fuzz tester in `bin/fuzz`, which uncovered several crashing bugs.
+Improved testing code coverage and added a [fuzz tester](https://github.com/openbibleinfo/Bible-Passage-Reference-Parser/blob/master/bin/fuzz/fuzz_lang.coffee), which uncovered several crashing bugs.

 November 3, 2014.
 Fixed two bugs related to range rewriting.
 Updated frak to the latest development version.
 Added quite a few more languages, bringing the total to 46.

 May 2, 2014.
 Added the `passage_existence_strategy` option to relax how much validation the parser should do when given a possibly invalid reference.
 The extensive tests written for this feature uncovered a few other bugs.
 Added the `book_range_strategy` option to specify how to handle books when they appear in a range.
-Added `translation_info()`.
+Added [`translation_info()`](#translation_info).
 Fixed bug when changing versification systems several times and improved support for changing versification systems that rely on a different book order from the default.
 Updated PEG.js to 0.8.0.
 Added support for Arabic, Bulgarian, Russian, Thai, and Vietnamese.

 November 8, 2013.
 Recast English as just another language that uses the same build process as all the other languages.
 Fixed bug with parentheses in sequences.
 Made specs runnable using [jasmine-node](https://github.com/mhevery/jasmine-node).
 Optimized generated regular expressions for speed using [Frak](https://github.com/noprompt/frak).
 Added support for German, Greek, Italian, and Latin.